The Wave Trace and Birkhoff Billiards: Proof of Theorem

 was introduced near the circle corresponding $\vartheta = 0$.
 We call the coordinate system $(x, \alpha)$ in \eqref{Lazutkin coord} Lazutkin coordinates.
 The advantage of this change of variables is that in these coordinates, the billiard map becomes a small perturbation of the translation map

 which is completely integrable.
 The billiard map is given in Lazutkin coordinates by $(x_1, \alpha_1) \mapsto (x_2, \alpha_2)$, where

 for some smooth functions $f,g$.
-The original implementation of these coordinates was in \cite{Lazutkin}, where it was shown as a consequence of the KAM theorem (see \cite{KAM1}, \cite{KAM4}, \cite{KAM2}, \cite{KAM3}) that there exist an abundance of invariant tori for the billiard map near $\alpha = 0$.
-However, we will only use these coordinates to prove Theorem \ref{8 orbit lemma}.
+This change of variables was first derived in \cite{Lazutkin}, where it was shown as a consequence of the KAM theorem (see \cite{KAM1}, \cite{KAM4}, \cite{KAM2}, \cite{KAM3}) that there exist an abundance of invariant tori for the billiard map near $\alpha = 0$.
+We will use these coordinates to prove Theorem \ref{8 orbit lemma}.
 Without loss of generality, we will often interchange the use of arclength and Lazutkin coordinates in the domain of the billiard map $\beta$.